-From the astounding wild and bird life to the adrenaline choking Victoria Falls, Zambia & Botswana beckon to the intrepid and the adventurous.
+From the astounding wild and bird life to the adrenaline choking Victoria Falls, Zambia and Botswana beckon to the intrepid and the adventurous.

 We will stand in awe at one of man’s greatest feats: Lake Kariba.
 Crossing the mighty Zambezi River we are able to follow in Livingstone’s footsteps as we embark on a journey through a land of mighty contrast, wonderful hospitality and unique wildlife.